What is the maintenance of natural pools like?

 What are natural pools?

-Natural pools are those that use environmentally friendly water purification systems, such as plants, instead of using chemicals to keep the water in perfect condition, such as chlorine.
+Natural pools are those that use ecological water purification systems, such as plants, instead of using chemicals to keep the water in perfect condition, such as chlorine.

 Plants oxygenate the water and ensure the removal of nutrients that can turn into algae and other types of unwanted microorganisms, such as mosquito larvae.

-In addition, a natural pool has natural filtration systems, such as gravel, volcanic rocks, plants and sand.
+In addition, a natural pool has natural filtration systems, such as gravel, volcanic stones, plants and sand.

 One of the usual characteristics of these pools is that the purification area is separated from the bathing area, and the water is recirculated by means of an external pump to and from the pool.